Accepting patients without insurance or covered by Medicaid

 Aiming to increase patient access to medications, the Clinic increased pharmacy hours from 12 to 44 per week and hired former volunteer James Black as full-time Pharmacist-in-Charge.

 BFC discontinued the working requirement for patients to register.
 The federal poverty level threshold was raised to 250 percent.
-An electronic healthcare record system was unplemented.
+An electronic healthcare record system was implemented.
 Grants and donations from supporters funded a $250,000 roof and HVAC repair and upgrade.
 Dr. Kelleher stepped down after 36 years of service as a board member and volunteer medical director.
 He continues to see patients at the Clinic.

 As the Clinic turned 45, the Clinic brought aboard its first-ever paid medical provider, a nurse practitioner funded by a three-year grant from the Virginia Health Care Foundation.
 This addressed a need for Medicaid providers.
 The Federal Poverty Level requirement was raised to 300 percent.
 Docs Rock Fashion fundraiser was held for the first time.
 Volunteer dental director Dr. Richard Joachim retired from the board along with Drs.
 Lucian Grove and Greg Wright.
 Drs.
 Grove and Wright continue as medical volunteers.
 Dr. Joachim has since passed away.
 Janine Underwood talked about free clinics as part of the Hylton Lecture series at Roanoke College.